 What to have: As much as your body can handle – it’s all sooo good.
 But don’t miss the tacos with soy-cured beef, if those smoky, sweet and fiery gems are on the menu.

 We can imagine your eyes rolling at the inclusion of another barbecue restaurant, but shame on you: Temper comes from Neil Rankin, the dude who was holding the tongs when things began to get interesting on the London barbecue scene.
 What he learned at Barbecoa, he put to bold use at restaurants such as Pitt Cue Co and Smokehouse – this venture takes things into even more exhilarating territory, via whole prime carcasses grilled or smoked in slabs, then divvied-up and served atop homemade tacos and flatbreads with seriously zingy sauces.
 It’s pinch-yourself good.

 When to go: When you want slick service and a big-ticket menu without the formality.

 What to have: Shareable jars and killer cocktails kick things off in style.

 Ramsay protégé and unstoppable wunderkind Jason Atherton seems hell-bent on building an international restaurant empire every bit as revered as that of his mentor.
-This was one of three London openings he oversaw in 2013, and his first Soho venture – but he has barely stopped to draw breath since then.
+This was one of three London openings he oversaw in 2013 and his first Soho venture – but he’s barely stopped to draw breath since then.
 Social Eating House’s dark, low-slung dining room, with its mirrored ceiling and modern artworks, feels cool and informal, while chef Paul Hood’s menu delivers dishes that are at once highly sophisticated, accessible and above all delicious – often throwing in a welcome touch of theatricality when you least expect it.
 Efficient, attentive staff keep this star-studded show on the road.

 What to have: Anything from the tandoor (such as the naan bread) or the grill (such as the charred octopus, which is the best in London).